 In this day and age, we have come up with several variations, ranging from the more Traditional Stuffed Mexican Enchiladas to a more ooey-gooey, cheese overloaded, smothered variations, of our American Cheese-loving culture.
 So feel free to adapt and do what works best for your tastes.

-A little hint, I usually heat my tortillas in a hot cast iron skillet over medium heat and lightly oiled for a few seconds on each side to soften them.
+- I usually heat my tortillas in a hot cast-iron skillet over medium heat and lightly oiled for a few seconds on each side to soften them.
 You can use a tortilla heater or microwave with a damp paper towel also to make them more pliable to work with.

 Ingredients needed to make Chicken Enchiladas with Red Sauce

 - 1 and 1/2 pounds of boneless chicken breasts

 - 2 ancho chiles seeded

 - 2- 6-ounce cans of organic Spanish tomato sauce

 - 3 /4 of a cup of homemade salsa, or 6 ounces organic